 Mumbai is a huge city… and so it was loud and dirty again.
 But it is worth going there for the trip to the slum Dharavi.
 Do not visit the slum yourself.
 There are organizations that guide you through the labyrinth in the slum.
 You are not allowed to take photos out of respect for the inhabitants.
 For the tour you meet at a train station.
 Apart from us, all participants have been picked up.
 However, the journey to the meeting point is not a problem at all.
 We always felt very safe in Mumbai and generally in India and had no problems with traveling by public transport.

-Tips for travelling India
+Tips for traveling India

 For a trip to India, you must first apply for a visa online.
-For travelling in india, a visa is sufficient for 30 days.
+For traveling in India, a visa is sufficient for 30 days.
 To apply, you must complete the application form, upload a biometric photo and pay about $ 60.
 Completing the application is more complicated than expected… they really want to know everything about you and your parents.
 What you do for living, where you travelled so far and so on.
 Take care of it a few weeks in advance.